Canadian Wildlife Federation: WILD Outside

-The Canadian Conservation Corps
+Canadian Conservation Corps

-A service learning program for 18 - 30 year olds that combines service learning in the field with expeditionary travel over a period of 8 months and three stages.
+A service learning program for 18–30 year olds that combines service learning in the field with expeditionary travel over a period of 8 months and three stages.

-Science
+Species and Habitat

-The Canadian Wildlife Federation's Science department focuses much of its attention on the conservation of both marine and land mammals throughout Canada.
+The Canadian Wildlife Federation's Species and Habitat department focuses much of its attention on the conservation of both marine and land mammals throughout Canada.
 The main areas of interest for the CWF are: Habitat Stewardship, Freshwater Conservation, Marine Conservation, Endangered Species, and Climate Change.

 Habitat stewardship

 The habitat stewardship program focuses primarily on habitat creation and restoration in both rural and urban communities as well as encouraging stewardship for private landowners.

 Freshwater conservation

 Canada houses many freshwater sources throughout the country including lakes and rivers, which are responsible for nearly 9% of the global renewable water energy supply.
 This abundance of freshwater also houses many species of fish, birds, amphibians, insects and other species of wildlife.

 Research and creating awareness among the public is focused on four main areas: